jgphilpott/docker-images/README.md

 # Publishing

-If you need any help publishing your docker images to [Docker Hub](https://hub.docker.com/) read [this](https://docs.docker.com/docker-hub/repos) or see the steps below.
+If you need any help publishing your docker images to [Docker Hub](https://hub.docker.com) read [this](https://docs.docker.com/docker-hub/repos) or see the steps below.

 ### Step 1 - Login

-`sudo docker login docker.pkg.github.com --username <USERNAME> -p <GITHUB_TOKEN>`
+`sudo docker login`

 ### Step 2 - Build Image